alex/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+In conclusion, when you type https://www.google.com in your browser and press Enter.
+From DNS requests to load-balancers to application servers and databases, there are a lot of different technologies and components involved in delivering a website over the internet.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode